-- Upon request, the Vrbo integration specialists can configure your connection to use the payment processor you have set up in OwnerRez, instead of letting Vrbo handle the payment processing which is how it works when you are not using API.
+- The Vrbo API uses the payment processor you have set up in OwnerRez, instead of letting Vrbo handle the payment processing which is how it works when you are not using API.
 In this case, the guest's credit card shows charges from you, and a separate charge from Vrbo for their booking fee.
 This means you are in full control of all charges and refunds for Vrbo bookings once they have been made, and can make changes to them at any time without asking Vrbo's permission.

 - Note that, for bookings recorded in OwnerRez via the Vrbo API, OwnerRez is the source of truth.
 Vrbo sometimes can erroneously show bookings as still pending - this is incorrect and can be ignored.